 Families looking for opportunities to enjoy the scenic beauty of America’s national parks, learn about American history, and try new adventures will find all of this in Cedar City, Utah.
 Located in the heart of southern Utah’s National Parks, Cedar City is 90 minutes from Bryce Canyon and Zion, three hours north of Las Vegas and four hours south of Salt Lake City.
-Home to many festivals, skiing, a petroglyph site, and numerous hiking trails, visitors of all ages will be delighted by the variety of outdoor options available in Cedar City year round.
+There are so many things to do in Cedar City including festivals, skiing, a petroglyph site, and numerous hiking trails.
+Visitors of all ages will be delighted by the variety of outdoor options available in Cedar City year round.

 Cedar City has plenty of hiking trails in the area enabling families to go off the grid and connect with nature.
 Cedar Breaks National Monument has hiking and biking trails, spectacular rock formations, and even a Wildflower Festival.
 Visitors will find plateaus and pinnacles and a scenic drive with four distinct overlooks.
 Trails wind through meadows and ancient forests, and at night the visitor’s center hosts “star gazing” parties.
 The experience sounds magical.

 For those who love to ski, Cedar City is the place for you.
 Brian Head Resort is the highest base elevation in Utah at 9600 feet.
 With an annual snowfall of over 360 inches, powder seekers will not be disappointed.
 The resort has 71 runs and 8 chair lifts, tubing and a zip line, and the lowest lift ticket prices of any full service ski resort in Utah.
-With the lack of snow we’re having in the Midwest this year, Brian Head Resort definitely looks like a great option for spring skiing.
+Brian Head Resort is always a great option for spring skiing.

 3. Learn about ancient cultures